CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/agenda.rst

     - Links
   * - 0900-0910
     - Briefing
-    -
+    - Ryan
     - Overview of course materials
     - This website
   * - 0910-09:30
-    - Jupyter, Remote Desktops
+    - Introduction to Python / Introduction to R
-    - Tyson
+    - Meg / Ryan
-    - More on VICE apps in Discovery Environment
+    - Using Jupyter / RStudio in the Discovery Environment
     -
   * - 0930-1000
-    - Jupyter Lab
+    - Data Types, Classes, and Structures
-    - Bridget
+    - Meg / Ryan
-    - NEON data API in Python
+    - Python / R Data Types
     - `Introduction to NEON Data API in Python <https://www.neonscience.org/neon-api-01-introduction-requests>`_
   * - 1000-1010
     - Break